Triage of Advanced Cervical Cancer Through Immunotherapy Induction (TRACTION)

 HealthScout AI Analysis

-Goal: Evaluate whether induction immunotherapy with lorigerlimab (MGD019) achieves meaningful disease control in untreated advanced cervical cancer and characterize survival, response, and safety.
+Goal: Evaluate whether induction immunotherapy with lorigerlimab (MGD019) achieves clinically meaningful disease control in previously untreated advanced cervical cancer, and characterize survival and safety to inform further development.

-Patients: Adults (≥18) with measurable, recurrent, persistent, or metastatic cervical cancer (squamous, adenocarcinoma, or adenosquamous) not amenable to curative therapy, ECOG 0–1, adequate organ function, and no prior systemic chemotherapy for metastatic disease or prior checkpoint inhibitors.
-Key exclusions include active autoimmune disease requiring systemic therapy, uncontrolled infections, significant cardiopulmonary disease, active CNS metastases, and pregnancy or breastfeeding.
+Patients: Adults ≥18 years with recurrent, metastatic, or persistent cervical cancer (squamous, adenosquamous, or adenocarcinoma) not amenable to curative therapy, ECOG 0–1, measurable disease by RECIST v1.1, and adequate organ function.
+Prior systemic chemotherapy is not allowed except when given concurrently with radiation.
+Patients with controlled, treated brain metastases may enroll; key exclusions include prior checkpoint inhibitors, active autoimmune disease requiring systemic therapy, significant cardiopulmonary disease, uncontrolled infections, and pregnancy/breastfeeding.

-Treatments: Lorigerlimab (MGD019), an investigational, bispecific checkpoint inhibitor delivered intravenously about 30 minutes on Day 1 of each cycle.
-Lorigerlimab targets PD-1 and CTLA-4 using a DART IgG4 platform, designed to provide full PD‑1 blockade while preferentially enhancing CTLA‑4 blockade on PD‑1/CTLA‑4 dual-expressing TILs to focus activity within the tumor microenvironment.
-Early phase 1 data across solid tumors, including a prostate cancer expansion, showed objective responses and pharmacodynamic evidence of dual checkpoint blockade, with a manageable immune-related safety profile; randomized efficacy data are not yet available.
+Treatments: Lorigerlimab (MGD019) administered intravenously on Day 1 of each cycle.
+Lorigerlimab is an investigational bispecific DART antibody targeting PD‑1 and CTLA‑4, designed to provide full PD‑1 blockade while preferentially enhancing CTLA‑4 blockade on PD‑1/CTLA‑4–coexpressing tumor‑infiltrating lymphocytes to focus activity within the tumor microenvironment.
+Early phase 1 data across solid tumors, including signals in mCRPC, show antitumor activity with a manageable safety profile; common immune‑related toxicities include rash, pruritus, hypothyroidism, and fatigue, with grade ≥3 events in roughly one‑third of patients and no treatment‑related deaths reported to date.

-Outcomes: Primary: Disease control rate by RECIST v1.1 in the induction setting.
-Secondary: Overall survival, progression-free survival, objective response rate, duration of response, and safety per CTCAE v5.0.
-Exploratory: Tumor molecular and immune changes on-treatment, correlation of tissue alterations with response/progression and immune-related AEs, and utility of cell-free DNA for response monitoring.
+Outcomes: Primary: Disease control rate per RECIST v1.1 in the target population.
+Secondary: Overall survival, progression‑free survival, objective response rate, duration of response, and safety per CTCAE v5.0.
+Exploratory: Tumor molecular and immunologic changes pre‑ and on‑treatment, correlations of tissue alterations with response, progression, and immune‑related adverse events, and utility of cell‑free DNA to monitor treatment response.

 Eligibility More information